Summer School Volunteer

 The VCE Summer School (VCESS) is a two-week program, designed to give high school students from a wide range of backgrounds a boost with their final years of school.
 It’s run by university students and we need you to be involved – whether tutoring a class or helping out with our Special Roles.

+The VCESS 2023 program run in January has concluded.
 If you're interested in tutoring at a future VCESS program, you can learn more about what's involved in tutoring at VCESS below or add your name to our VCESS 2024 expression of interest mailing list here.